SCO Explains: COVID National Policy Hearings

 On the 5th of May, the Supreme court initiated contempt proceedings against state and central officials for failure to comply with the Court’s Order to supply oxygen.
 The Bench referred to the system adopted in Mumbai for the distribution of oxygen that allowed the maintenance of buffer stocks and instructed the Solicitor General to refer to that system.
 The Court issued an Order asking the Central government to optimize the supply of oxygen so that a buffer stock can be maintained in case of emergencies.
 The Central government was also instructed to audit the actual stock of oxygen in the country.

 On the 6th of May, the Court highlighted the irregularities in the allocation of oxygen and suggested that the Central government should take up allocation.
 The Bench also suggested that the shortage of frontline workers can be dealt with by utilizing post-graduate NEET aspirants and trained nurses.
 Justice Chandrachud emphasized the importance of a dynamic pan-India plan, which includes rural areas.
-The court also noted that the Center was not planning for the third wave and the immunization of individuals that will be most effected.
+The court also noted that the Centre was not planning for the third wave and the immunisation of individuals that will be most effected.

 After a gap of 24 days, the Court heard this matter again on the 31st of May.
 Since the previous hearing, the pandemic had come under some degree of control and new issues had arisen.
 The bench highlighted the issues with allowing private supply of vaccines for persons between the ages of 18 to 45.
 The Court demanded a rationale for the difference in vaccination policies for different age groups.
 Further, the Court suggested that the Central government must negotiate prices of vaccines on behalf of the nation, rather than let states fend for themselves.
 The court noted that the COWIN app was made under the assumption that India is fully digitized, which is not reflective of ground realities.
 The lack of access to the internet or computers, excludes persons in rural areas.
 Justice Ravindra Bhat stated that instead of filing various affidavits, the Central government must submit a policy document and supporting documents that explain the rationale behind that policy.
 Justice Nageshwar Rao noted that the vaccine policy also had to take into account disabled persons and persons with comorbidities and their specific needs.